 3. After cooking your grains, mix in fresh herbs like cilantro, thyme, and mint to boost colour, flavour, and texture all at once.

-Before you bench your whole grain game, try one of my simple tips.
-The most important thing to rememebr is to start small, discover what is right for you, and have fun exploring in the kitchen.
+Before you give up on the world of whole grains, try one of my simple tips.
+The most important thing to remember is to start small, discover what is right for you, and have fun exploring in the kitchen.

 For more nutrition education articles, visit nutritioneducationbc.ca.